jamesanders/pupil-detect-phase-II/README.md

 # pupil-detect-phase-II

 To run program
-- to run this program, all you have to do is run the makefile script to compile, and then run the output file
+- to run this program, all you have to do is run the makefile script to compile (execute the command: ./makefile), and then run the output file
 - all the make file contains is: "g++ image.cpp filter.cpp sobelfilter.cpp main.cpp"
 - the only stipulation is where the image files are located, they are in a subfolder called "images"
 - so for organization, but all .cpp and .h files in the same directory that you are running the program out of and create a subdirectory called "images" that contains the images to be processed